Explanatory power

-Recently, David Deutsch proposed that theorists should seek explanations that are hard to vary.
+David Deutsch proposed that theorists should seek explanations that are hard to vary.
 A theory or explanation is hard to vary if all details play a functional role, i.e., cannot be varied or removed without changing the predictions of the theory.
 Easy to vary (i.e., bad) explanations, in contrast, can be varied to be reconciled with new observations because they are barely connected to the details of the phenomenon of question.

 Examples

 Deutsch takes examples from Greek mythology.
 He describes how very specific, and even somewhat falsifiable theories were provided to explain how the god Demeter's sadness caused the seasons.
 Alternatively, Deutsch points out, one could have just as easily explained the seasons as resulting from the god's happiness, which would make it a poor explanation because it is so easy to arbitrarily change details.
 Without Deutsch's criterion, the 'Greek gods explanation' could have just kept adding justifications.
 The same criterion, of being "hard to vary", may be what makes the modern explanation for the seasons a good one.
 None of the details about the Earth rotating around the Sun at a certain angle in a certain orbit can be easily modified without changing the theory's coherence.